-Institutional leave is an administrative status, which permits students to interrupt their program of studies.
-Institutional leaves must be approved by the Program Director upon completion and evaluation of the required forms.
-A non-refundable fee per academic session is required, according to the established deadlines in the academic calendar.
-Detailed instructions and forms for applying for an institutional leave must be obtained at the Registrar's Office.
+Institutional leave is an administrative status which permits students to interrupt their program of studies.
+Institutional leaves must be approved by the Program Director upon completion and evaluation of the required form.
+A non-refundable fee per academic session is required.
+Students seeking an institutional leave must apply for the leave according to the deadlines established in the Academic Calendar.
+Detailed instructions and a form for applying for an institutional leave may be obtained at the office of the Registrar.
 All leaves of absence are for a period of one session and must be renewed thereafter by the student following the same procedure.

-Students who fail to register without an authorized institutional leave will be administratively withdrawn from the program and will be required to apply for readmission under the new catalog requirements in effect at the time of their readmission.
-The time limit for degree completion may not be extended beyond the maximum degree completion term, as established in this catalog.
-Undergraduate students are allowed a maximum of 4 institutional leaves of absence.
-Graduate students are allowed a maximum of 3 institutional leaves of absence during their course of study.
-(Please refer to Time Limitation under each program or diploma.)
+Students who fail to register without an authorized institutional leave will be administratively withdrawn from the Program and will be required to apply for readmission under the new catalog requirements in effect at the time of their readmission.
+The time limit for degree completion may not be extended beyond the maximum degree completion term, as established in the catalog.
+Undergraduate and graduate students are allowed a maximum of three (3) institutional leaves of absence during their course of study.
+The leaves of absence can be taken consecutively or at different times.